 Read the Home Office’s information to find out who the approved endorsing bodies are.
 For detailed information on how the endorsing bodies would assess your business plan you could read the Home Office’s guidance for the endorsing bodies.

 To find out about the eligibility requirements and how to apply, read the Home Office information about the Innovator Founder route.

 Information on other routes for working in the UK

-Youth Mobility Scheme: is available to nationals of Australia, Canada, Hong Kong SAR, Japan, Monaco, New Zealand, San Marino, Taiwan or South Korea.
-The Youth Mobility Scheme is for people under the age of 31 at the date of application from these participating countries who would like to experience life and work in the UK.
+Youth Mobility Scheme: is available to nationals of Australia, Canada, Hong Kong SAR, Japan, Monaco, New Zealand, San Marino, Taiwan or South Korea who would like to experience life and work in the UK.
+The Youth Mobility Scheme is for people under the age of 31 at the date of application from these participating countries, or under 36 if you are from New Zealand, or from Australia or Canada and applying on or after 31 January 2024.
 There are specific requirements to be met, visas are issued under a quota system and you have to apply from your home country.
 You can also apply if you are a British Overseas citizen, a British Overseas Territories citizen or a British National Overseas citizen (there is no limit on these visas).
-The Home Office has announced it will introduce a Young Professionals Scheme for Indian nationals but have not yet published details or a date for the scheme to open.
+The Home Office has also introduced a Young Professionals Scheme for Indian nationals for which applications are by restricted ballot.

 UK ancestry: If you are a Commonwealth citizen with a grandparent born in the UK, you may be able to apply from outside the UK for a visa to come to the UK for five years to look for a job and work, on the basis of UK ancestry.

 Temporary Worker: If you are already in the UK, it is now possible to remain here to undertake an internship directly related to the studies you have taken during your time in the UK, for up to 12 months under the Temporary Worker (Government Authorised Exchange) scheme.